This recipe was previously part of a sponsored feature in December 2019

 I decided to make a buffet grazing board for a family Christmas party, one that everyone could enjoy without having to worry about cross contamination.

-I packed with lots of delicious Nairn’s Gluten Free Oatcakes and Flatbreads, cheese, meats and nibbles, as after recently trying them at another gathering, my gluten-eating family all declared they would never know these crackers were gluten free.
+I packed my grazing board with lots of delicious gluten free oatcakes and crackers, cheese, meats and nibbles.
+I used the Nairns range, as after recently trying them at another gathering, my gluten-eating family all declared they would never know these crackers were gluten free.
 Win!

 Grazing boards are very on trend at the moment and actually are the perfect no hassle alternative to classic canapes.
 Guests can construct canapes according to their personal tastes and preferences, plus everyone gets a decent feed with minimal effort required from you – real food made simple!